01 // Diagnostic Artifact Diagnostic only

 REQUEST DIAGNOSTIC Fixed fee · 50% upfront, 50% on delivery · 14-day delivery · One clarification pass included

-Define the new boundary and the order of change.
+Diagnose the structural break, then define the new boundary and order of change.

 Core purpose: Systems can’t self-correct because the correction logic must be designed upstream of execution.
 This artifact provides that logic — explicitly sequenced so builders can execute against it instead of inventing design midstream.